abhinavsinha001/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, JSON datasource and JSON function `schema_of_json` infer TimestampType from string values if they match to the pattern defined by the JSON option `timestampFormat`.
 Set JSON option `inferTimestamp` to `false` to disable such type inferring.

-  - In Spark version 2.4 and earlier, if `org.apache.spark.sql.functions.udf(Any, DataType)` gets a Scala closure with primitive-type argument, the returned UDF will return null if the input values is null.
+  - In Spark version 2.4 and earlier, if `com.pubmatic.spark.sql.functions.udf(Any, DataType)` gets a Scala closure with primitive-type argument, the returned UDF will return null if the input values is null.
 Since Spark 3.0, the UDF will return the default value of the Java type if the input value is null.
 For example, `val f = udf((x: Int) => x, IntegerType)`, `f($"x")` will return null in Spark 2.4 and earlier if column `x` is null, and return 0 in Spark 3.0.
 This behavior change is introduced because Spark 3.0 is built with Scala 2.12 by default.

   - Since Spark 3.0, Proleptic Gregorian calendar is used in parsing, formatting, and converting dates and timestamps as well as in extracting sub-components like years, days and etc. Spark 3.0 uses Java 8 API classes from the java.time packages that based on ISO chronology (https://docs.oracle.com/javase/8/docs/api/java/time/chrono/IsoChronology.html).
 In Spark version 2.4 and earlier, those operations are performed by using the hybrid calendar (Julian + Gregorian, see https://docs.oracle.com/javase/7/docs/api/java/util/GregorianCalendar.html).
 The changes impact on the results for dates before October 15, 1582 (Gregorian) and affect on the following Spark 3.0 API: